 Pregnant women should eat avocados, chicken, nuts, lentils, spinach, fish, kale, citrus fruits, specific cheeses, ice cream, and more.
 Your intake of calcium, protein, vitamin C, should correspond with your foods and not rely on your prenatal vitamins.
 Most foods are okay if consumed in moderation.

 When it comes to staying healthy during your pregnancy, everyone is different.
-No one is perfect so gobbling up fried chicken and french fries occasionally is not the end of the world.
+No one is perfect so indulging in fried chicken and french fries occasionally is not the end of the world.
 Nor is staying in to watch television on the weekend going to get you arrested by the pregnancy police.
 As long as you make an effort to change your habits and diet, your baby should develop and grow.